 Lakeland's academic calendar consists of traditional fall and spring terms, with optional May and summer terms.
-Each of the four-month fall and spring terms includes four-teen weeks of class sessions and a one-week exam period.
+Each of the four-month fall and spring terms includes fourteen weeks of class sessions and a one-week exam period.
 Fall term begins in late August/early September and concludes before Christmas.
 Spring term starts at the beginning of January and continues through the beginning of May.
 The optional May Term is a three-week term during the month of May.
 Summer courses are offered through the William R. Kellett School over a term of twelve weeks, beginning the last week of May or the first week in June.
+The William R. Kellett School also offers some accelerated 7-week online courses.